Human rights in the Democratic Republic of the Congo: Ituri militia groups

+A report in 2006 noted that;

 Militias in the Ituri District of Orientale Province, notably the Front for National Integration (FNI), the Congolese Revolutionary Movement (MRC), and the Front for Patriotic Resistance in Ituri (FPRI) continued to commit abuses against civilians, including killings, abductions, rapes, and child soldier recruitment.

-Unlike the previous year, there were no reports that the Lendu-dominated FNI and other Lendu groups in Ituri District committed killings or rapes against civilians.

-During the year more than 4,800 former combatants in Ituri District voluntarily disarmed and joined the UN demobilization process.
+During 2006 more than 4,800 former combatants in Ituri District voluntarily disarmed and joined the UN demobilization process.
 The National Commission for Disarmament, Demobilization, and Reinsertion (CONADER), set up several transit sites in Ituri but was able to fund reintegration programs for only a small number of those who had disarmed.

-According to MONUC, there were reports through August that the FNI, MRC, and FPRI were continuing to recruit new militia fighters by force.
+According to MONUC, there were reports in 2006 that the FNI, MRC, and FPRI were continuing to recruit new militia fighters by force.
 On October 10, the FARDC offered colonels' commissions to militia leaders Peter Karim (FNI) and Mathieu Ngonjolo (MRC) after their surrender in July; the transitional government promised to grant their fighters amnesty, except for war crimes and crimes against humanity, and promised military command positions to Karim and Ngonjolo.
 On November 28, Cobra Matata (FPRI) signed a similar disarmament agreement in exchange for amnesty.

-There were no reports of Ituri militia taking any credible actions to investigate or address human rights abuses by its members.

-On March 17, the transitional government transferred custody of Thomas Lubanga of the Ituri militia Union of Congolese Patriots (UPC) to the ICC, which had indicted him in February for war crimes and crimes against humanity for conscription and recruitment of child soldiers.
+On March 17, 2006, the transitional government transferred custody of Thomas Lubanga of the Ituri militia Union of Congolese Patriots (UPC) to the ICC, which had indicted him in February for war crimes and crimes against humanity for conscription and recruitment of child soldiers.
 It did not indict him for massacres, tortures, and rapes that human rights groups alleged he ordered.

-In August a military tribunal in Ituri convicted Yves Kawa Panga Mandro of the UPC for crimes against humanity committed in November 2002.
+In August 2006 a military tribunal in Ituri convicted Yves Kawa Panga Mandro of the UPC for crimes against humanity committed in November 2002.
 These included setting fire to clinics, schools, and churches, many of which were occupied.

 In early October 2020, the Front for Patriotic Resistance in Ituri (FRPI) got into a conflict with the regular army of DR Congo, claiming 11 lives including 3 soldiers, 6 militias and 2 civilians, as per United Nations’ sources.
 The FRPI signed a peace deal with the government of the DR Congo on February 28, 2020.
 The recent fighting between the army (FARDC) and militia forces (FRPI) breached the peace deal.